Make sure the powder is as fine as it can get.

 This event is also an effort for us to crowdfund towards the printing of the first issue that focuses on Soil.
 We were delighted to have light-hearted folks join us for two sessions of this launch cum workshop.
 We had a casual and lovely time playing with soil, transforming it from a dry block of earth, into watercolour earth paints that we can paint with.
 The nature of the earthy tones and interaction with soil reminds one of cave painting, eliciting expressions that allows our inner child to come out to play.
 And play we did!

-Similar to the iterative process of working with raw earth, making sense and order of the different pigment, pounding and sifting them into their distinct pigment, the making of The Sauce journa-zine was also one that came about through many conversations, rounds of discussions, editing and designing in the process.
+Similar to the iterative process of working with raw earth, making sense and ordering of the different pigment, pounding and sifting them into their distinct pigment, the making of The Sauce journa-zine was also one that came about through many conversations, rounds of discussions, editing and designing in the process.
 After all, it is the first issue and the first time we are working together as an editorial team.
 It was a learning process as we figure out how to put together what would be meaningful and engaging, and the pages that would hold what we want to share with our readers.

 The process has been heartwarming as members of the gardening and creative communities and individuals offered their thoughts in writing, their crafts in illustrations and designs, and their support in one way or another.
 The making of The Sauce – on food, community, and inspirations, is indeed a labour of love & laughter that took a whole village.